ajschumacher/ajschumacher.github.io/quinn/ff/design.md

 Fairy Fun supports calm, peaceful multiplayer: players can wander the same world and see each other's fairies.

 There is no game server.
-Players connect directly to each other peer-to-peer (over WebRTC) using the Trystero library.
-A Firebase Realtime Database carries only the brief initial connection handshake;
-once players are connected they talk straight to each other.
-The game itself remains a set of static files — Firebase is a hosted service, not a server we run.
+Each player publishes their presence — fairy, tile, position — to a shared Firebase Realtime Database, and listens to the same path for everyone else.
+The game itself remains a set of static files; Firebase is a hosted service, not a server we run.

 For now, everyone who plays Fairy Fun shares a single world room, so any two players who are in the fairy world at the same time can see